Combining E-Graphs with Abstract Interpretation: Results

 mid(A) is the element-wise interval midpoint of the matrix.
 This sequence, via interval extension and intersection, corresponds to a sequence of tightening bounds on the solution $x$, which converges provided the matrix norm $||I-YA||<1$.

 We consider a specific instance of this problem,

 A naive solution in the concrete domain, $x = A^{-1} b$, yields,

-Initialising the e-graph with these expressions, the solution for $x_1$ can be automatically rewritten such that Eqn. \ref{eqn:kraw_x1} arises in the abstract domain.
-The ``Binomial'' rewrite from Table \ref{tab:rewrite_table} introduces a loop into the e-graph, which we combine with distributivity rules and ``Common Terms'' from Table \ref{tab:rewrite_table},
+Initialising the e-graph with these expressions, the solution for $x_1$ can be automatically rewritten such that \eqref{eqn:kraw_x1} arises in the abstract domain.
+The ``Binom.'' rewrite from Table \ref{tab:rewrite_table} introduces a loop into the e-graph, which when combined with distributivity rules and ``Factor'' from Table \ref{tab:rewrite_table} yields,